qdrant/landing_page/qdrant-landing/content/documentation/payload.md

 ## Payload indexing

 To search more efficiently with filters, Qdrant allows you to specify payload fields as indexed.
-For marked fields will Qdrant will build an index for the corresponding types of queries.
+For marked fields Qdrant will build an index for the corresponding types of queries.

 The indexed fields also affect the vector index.
 See [Indexing](../indexing) for details.